Northeast blackout of 2003: Findings

 The report states that a generating plant in Eastlake, Ohio, a suburb northeast of Cleveland, went offline amid high electrical demand, putting a strain on high-voltage power lines (located in Walton Hills, Ohio, a southeast suburb of Cleveland) which later went out of service when they came in contact with "overgrown trees".
 This trip caused load to transfer to other transmission lines, which were not able to bear the load, tripping their breakers.
-Once these multiple trips occurred, many generators suddenly lost parts of their loads, so they accelerated out of phase with the grid at different rates, and tripped out to prevent damage.
+Once these multiple trips occurred, a number of generators suddenly lost parts of their loads, so they accelerated out of phase with the grid at different rates, and tripped out to prevent damage.
 The cascading effect that resulted ultimately forced the shutdown of at least 265 power plants.

 Computer failure

 A software bug known as a race condition existed in General Electric Energy's Unix-based XA/21 energy management system.
 Once triggered, the bug stalled FirstEnergy's control room alarm system for over an hour.
 System operators were unaware of the malfunction.
 The failure deprived them of both audio and visual alerts for important changes in system state.

 Unprocessed events queued up after the alarm system failure and the primary server failed within 30 minutes.
 Then all applications (including the stalled alarm system) were automatically transferred to the backup server, which itself failed at 14:54.
 The server failures slowed the screen refresh rate of the operators' computer consoles from 1–3 seconds to 59 seconds per screen.
 The lack of alarms led operators to dismiss a call from American Electric Power about the tripping and reclosure of a 345 kV shared line in northeast Ohio.
 But by 15:42, after the control room itself lost power, control room operators informed technical support (who were already troubleshooting the problem) of the alarm system problem.